 In very weather-dependent businesses, such as winter sports gear, our recommendation is to make a business decision concerning what inventory levels to go for.
 For high-margin items, the business impact of losing sales due to stock-outs is usually worse than the impact of needing to resort to clearance sales to get rid of excess stock, which is why it may make sense to plan in accordance with favorable weather.
-For low-margin items, rebates may quickly turn products unprofitable, why it may be wiser to have a more cautious inventory plan.
+For low-margin items, rebates may quickly turn products unprofitable, which is why it may be wiser to have a more cautious inventory plan.

 In any case, setting your operations up so that final decisions on where to position stock are made as late as possible allow for collecting more information and improving forecast accuracy.
 In practice, this can mean holding back a proportion of inventory at your distribution centers to be allocated to the regions that have the most favorable conditions and the best chance of selling the goods at full price.
 (You can read more about managing seasonal products here.)

 Chapter 4: How the Main Forecast Accuracy Metrics Work